 Collaboration Is Everything: Working Well with University Stakeholders

-If you’ve just been tasked with developing a marketing campaign for a new graduate program or donor fundraising event, one of the most important things to do before getting started is to make sure your marketing and creative team is on the same page with all internal stakeholders involved.
+If you’ve just been tasked with developing a marketing campaign for a new graduate program or with redesigning your university website, one of the most important things to do before getting started is to make sure your marketing and creative team is on the same page with all internal stakeholders involved.
 Whether you're collaborating with admissions counselors, deans, faculty, directors, or the president of the university, it’s critical to establish and maintain strong ties of communication and trust.

 When kicking off a new donor fundraising initiative, social media campaign, or university website redesign, here are some ways to ensure effective collaboration with all necessary stakeholders:

 It’s always valuable to schedule a face-to-face kickoff meeting to make sure everyone is on the same page.
 This reminds everyone involved that you’re not dealing with only email addresses, but collaborating with fellow coworkers.
 This also enables everyone involved to discuss expectations, ideas, and goals from the get-go, which can become obscured if only communicated via email.
 In this meeting you can ask questions for clarification, demonstrate your marketing and creative expertise to gain stakeholders’ confidence, and convey your commitment to meeting university goals.

 Conduct Research Beforehand

 Whether you're meeting with a dean to talk about a new adult degree completion program or a University Advancement director to discuss designing this year’s annual report, make sure you do your homework before the initial meeting.
 If possible, email necessary stakeholders in advance asking them to send you program details, previous campaign metrics, examples they like from other schools, and anything else that might help you to be more informed during the initial meeting.
 Not only will this make the meeting more productive, but it will also demonstrate to stakeholders a commitment to serving their needs, and it will establish greater bonds of trust.